 With a few conventions, Unicode1 can encode many mathematical expressions in readable nearly plain text.
 This format is a "lightly marked up format"; hence the use of "nearly".
 The format is linear, but it can be displayed in built-up presentation form.
 We refer to the linear format as UnicodeMath and to the built-up presentation format as the built-up format.
-Microsoft Office applications like Word refer to the built-up format as "Professional".
+To see UnicodeMath in action, click on the Demo button in UnicodeMathML, an open-source web applet that displays equations or expressions in UncodeMath, in built-up format, and in MathML.

 UnicodeMath can be used with heuristics based on the Unicode math properties to recognize mathematical expressions without the aid of explicit math-on/off commands.
 The recognition is facilitated by Unicode's strong support for mathematical symbols.
-Alternatively, UnicodeMath can be used in "math zones" explicitly controlled by the user either with math zone delimiters as used in [La]TeX or with a character format attribute in a rich-text environment.
+Alternatively, UnicodeMath can be used in "math zones" explicitly controlled by the user either with explicit math zone delimiters as used in [La]TeX or with a character format attribute in a rich-text environment as in Microsoft Word.
 Use of math zones is desirable, since recognition heuristics are not infallible.

 UnicodeMath is more compact and easy to read than [La]TeX, or MathML.
 However unlike those formats, it doesn't attempt to include all typographical embellishments.
-Instead, we feel it's useful to handle some embellishments in the higher-level layer that handles rich-text properties like font size, footnotes, comments, hyperlinks, etc. In principle one can extend the notation to include the properties of the higher-level layer, but at the cost of reduced readability.
+Instead, some embellishments are delegated to the higher-level layer that handles rich-text properties like font size, footnotes, comments, hyperlinks, etc. In principle one can extend the notation to include the properties of the higher-level layer, but at the cost of reduced readability.
 Hence embedded in a rich-text environment, UnicodeMath can faithfully represent rich mathematical text, whereas embedded in a plain-text environment it lacks most rich-text properties and some mathematical typographical properties.
 UnicodeMath is primarily concerned with presentation, but it has some semantic features that might seem to be only content oriented, e.g., n-aryands (integrands, summands, etc.) and function-apply arguments (see Secs.
 3.4 and 3.5).
 These aid in displaying built-up functions with proper typography and they also help to interoperate with math-oriented programs and math speech.

-Most mathematical expressions can be represented unambiguously in Unicode-Math, from which they can be exported to [La]TeX, MathML, C++, and symbolic manipulation programs.
+Most mathematical expressions can be represented unambiguously in Unicode-Math, from which they can be exported to [La]TeX, MathML, C++, speech, braille, and symbolic manipulation programs.
 UnicodeMath borrows notation from TeX for mathematical objects that don't lend themselves well to mathematical linear notation, e.g., for matrices.
+UnicodeMath input methods convert [La]TeX control words to the corresponding Unicode characters.

 A variety of syntax choices can be used for a linear format.
-The choices made for UnicodeMath favor several criteria: efficient input of mathematical formulae, sufficient generality to support high-quality mathematical typography, the ability to round trip elegant mathematical text, at least in a rich-text environment, and a format that resembles a real mathematical notation.
+The choices made for UnicodeMath favor several criteria: efficient input of mathematical formulae, sufficient generality to support high-quality mathematical typography, the ability to round trip elegant mathematical text, at least in a rich-text environment, and a format that resembles mathematical notation.
 Some compromises between these goals had to be made.